-As always, our therapists take a “realistic” approach to mental health service delivery- we value authenticity, humor and creativity (among other things) and do our best to “be real” with those whom we serve.
+We take a “realistic” approach to mental health service delivery- valuing authenticity, humor and creativity (among other things).
 As an agency, we promote innovative thinking and problem solving, and help support our professional staff to show up in genuine ways- this comes from the belief that good therapy must be honest to who we are as individuals.

 Meet Our Burnsville Team

 I have a cognitive behavioral focus by theory and there tends to be a humanistic feel to my approach.
 I have experience working with a wide range of diagnosis that include Post Traumatic Stress Disorder (PTSD), Depression, Bipolar, Anxiety, Relationships, Obsessive Compulsive Disorder, Autism Spectrum Disorder, LGBT, and gender; as well as many different client populations (age, gender, cultural history, professionals, …).

 Experience has been multi-dimensional, with clinical work history across a number of psychology disciplines (clinical psychology, sport and exercise psychology, behavioral analysis, home based emotional health care, research and data analysis, trauma informed care, center based/day treatment therapy, outpatient therapy, community education, public safety, embedded emotional health, and clinical director domains).
 I have experience working in home, school, community, alternative living, outpatient, day treatment, and specialty care settings.

 I am passionate about my work and strive to maintain a therapy environment that not only champions emotional health but also explores creative ways to make the therapeutic experience personal to each individual.
 I have always placed high value upon assisting clients to recognize their goals, identify their strengths, and pairing these with education and skills to move forward with confidence across settings and relationships.